soggybag/js-react-native-q4/05-redux/README.md

 ```
 {incrementCounter:incrementCounter, decrementCounter:decrementCounter}
 ```

+These action creators are now available to our component via props!That is:

+`this.props.incrementCounter()`

+And this is how you will call on your action creators from your Components!

 - The last step will be call the action creators from the buttons.
 You'll need to do this from the action creators that will show up on props!